Classic home page modernization

 Update happens on demand based on next site access.
 If a subsite is accessed, it will trigger the update for its root site collection and its other subsites.
 Remember, the update only applies to the root site collection and subsites if the criteria are met.

-We do not check the state of custom actions, therefore they will not transfer to your new modern page.
+We don't check the state of custom actions, therefore they won't transfer to your new modern page.

-We do not check the state of modern SharePoint lists and libraries for classic sites.
+We don't check the state of modern SharePoint lists and libraries for classic sites.

 Why update classic team site home pages to modern?